 Olivios Karaolides is a versatile composer and a musicologist.
 He has a Licence in Music and Musicology from the Sorbonne University and an MFA from the Graduate Musical Theatre Writing Program from NYU Tisch School of the Arts.

 In September 2016 he founded the brand OliviosK Productions, which aims to present to the public an inspiring choice of original works.
-The inaugural production is the Greek staging of Every Brilliant Thing (Athens, 2017).
-Following the highly successful performances across 13 cities in Greece and Cyprus, the production will now travel to the United Kingdom (London, 2018).
+Productions includes: The Greek staging of Every Brilliant Thing (Greece, 2017 - 2018 / London, 2018), Paramythou 'the storyteller' (2019) narrates in greek famous fairytales, stories and myths for children, young and old.

 Orchestral work includes: 'The abduction of Europe by Zeus' performed by the Sydney contemporary orchestra (Sydney, 2015).
 Musical Theatre includes: Carlotta, a telenovela Musical (New York, 2011) and Pamela!
 The Musical (London, 2012).
 Theatre includes: Socrates and his Clouds (London, 2013), L'histoire de Perd Noël (Paris, 2014-2016) and Moi, Myself & Ich (Paris, 2015) .
 Festival includes: Logos international literary festival (Platres, 2013), '7th Zebra poetry film festival' (Berlin, 2014), 'Poetry in dialogue' (Nicosia, 2014), '26th Festival de Cinema' (Girona, 2014) and 'International Biennale of contemporary cinema and video' (Mexico, 2014) with the videopoem Unexpectedly.